deltamaster/react-tutorial-solutions/README.md

    - Reset Conversation: Clears the current chat history
    - Download History: Saves the conversation as a JSON file
    - Upload History: Loads a conversation from a JSON file
+6. Access the Memory tab to view, add, edit, or delete contextual memory entries stored in your browser's localStorage

 ## Developer Guide